VickyDanial/Spark/README.md

 Spark Training

-This repository will hold all different common uses cases solved using spark
+This repository will hold common use cases solved using spark.